FOSH-following-demand/FOSH-following-demand.github.io/pages/en/home.md

 <br>

-#### The first step is to conduct [online surveys](bit.ly/BFOSH) to learn what researchers, educators, DIYers and curious people need/miss in their work places to conduct their scientific experiments.
+#### The first step is to conduct an [online survey](http://bit.ly/BFOSH) to learn what researchers, educators, DIYers and curious people need/miss in their work places to conduct their scientific experiments.

 <br>